-The Japanese Flagpole Flowering Cherry (Prunus serrulata ‘Amanogawa’) is a beautiful, hardy, deciduous ornamental cherry tree that is perfect for small landscapes.
+The Japanese Flagpole Flowering Cherry tree (Prunus serrulata ‘Amanogawa’) is a beautiful, hardy, deciduous ornamental cherry tree that is perfect for small landscapes.
 The cultivar is very old, dating back to 1886.
-‘Amanogawa’ means ‘Heaven’s River’ in Japanese and refers to the galaxy full of stars, which looks like a river.
+‘Amanogawa’ means ‘Heaven’s River’ in Japanese, referring to the galaxy full of stars, which looks like a river.

 The leaves of the Japanese Flagpole Flowering Cherry tree are light green and unfurl with a bronze tinge.
 They mature to mid-green as spring moves into summer.
 Their shape is ovate to lanceolate, and they grow up to 5 inches long, with a serrate margin.
 In the fall, the tree puts on a display of rich orange and red.

 The flowers are very fragrant, semi-double, and pale pink.
 They grow upright along the branches and are approximately 2 inches in diameter with a deep pink throat.
 As the blooms of the Japanese Flagpole Flowering Cherry persist, they fade to almost white.
 The blooms will sometimes give way to small black fruits.

 Shape: Columnar, Vase shaped

 Exposure: Full Sun